Devotional Bible Lessons

 This devotion on parenting has as its theme Proverbs 22:6.
 This verse is explained in detail, especially the words train and way.
 It talks about how and why to train your children in the Lord from the context of Proverbs - so they will not depart from God.
 It gives the parent some concrete ideas for their own life with God and their kids.
 This devotion could be used for a baby shower.

-This devotion on anxiety talks about the psychological and physical definition of anxiety and how the definition fits with the Bible.
+This daily devotional on anxiety talks about the psychological and physical definition of anxiety and how the definition fits with the Bible.
 It details anxiety and how anxiety is not sin, but instead the mind and body reacting to sensed fear.
 This is reaction anxiety.
-It also clarifies when anxiety becomes sin.
-This is sinful anxiety.
+It also clarifies when anxiety becomes sin, or sinful anxiety.
 It covers when and how anxiety started.
 Matthew 6 and Philippians 4 are used to show you how to be anxious without sin.
 It also gives four Biblical principles with applications on how to stop sinful anxiety and lessen reaction anxiety.
-It also explains how Jesus had reaction anxiety and how He dealt with it.
+It also explains how Jesus had reaction anxiety and how He dealt with it, and wants to help us with our anxiety.

 This Easter devotion talks about our resurrection and afterlife.
 It explains why we need to believe in Jesus to give us eternal life in heaven with God, instead of eternal punishment away from God in hell.
 It clarifies why Jesus had to rise from the dead so we could be raised from the dead.
 It describes why we are eternal beings at length and what that means.
 It discusses the resurrection of a Christian in detail along with the rapture and the resurrection of a non-Christian.